 A ll Global Trade Item Numbers (GTINs) and Global Location Numbers (GLNs) end with a computer-generated check digit.

 This digit is the result of an algorithm (called the Modulo-10 algorithm) which uses the other numbers in the GTIN or GLN to ensure its correct composition.

 When you look at My Numberbank you may think that the numbers are not in sequence.
 This is because the last digit is a check digit based on this calculation.
 The preceding digits are all in sequence.

-As a benefit to your membership, there is a useful online check digit calculator which can be found in the Tools & Resources menu in your account.
+As a benefit to your membership, there is a useful online check digit calculator which can be found here.

 We’re always available to help so contact us if you’re still unsure about how check digits.